A solid relationship is always a two-way street, which is why so many businesses struggle to get a high level of customer satisfaction.

 - Delighted (NPS only)

 Sometimes the best feedback is things customers voluntarily provide.
-And this is where social media monitoring is incredibly helpful.
-Consumers constantly share both positive and negative opinions about brands on social media all the time.
+And this is where social media listening is incredibly helpful.
+Consumers constantly share both positive and negative opinions about brands on social media–it’s up to you to decipher what’s valuable.

 In fact, the Sprout Social Q3 2017 Index found 46% of consumers have called out a brand on social media for unfair treatment, a poor experience or multiple reoccurring issues.
 These experiences are crucial to track whether they’re coming at your brand directly or in-directly.

-Effectively monitoring social media requires more than manually reading comments and brand mentions.
-For it to be effective, you need tools that can not only track important mentions, but also provide information that you can quantify and take action on.
+Effectively social media listening requires more than manually reading comments and brand mentions.
+For it to be effective, you need tools that can not only track important mentions, but also provide information that you can quantify and take action on–even if they don’t specifically tag your brand.

 Here are some tools that can do everything from monitoring brand mentions and analyzing sentiment to tracking your competitors and generating social media reports: